Charles E W Bean, Diaries, AWM38 3DRL 606/96/1 - January 1918 - Part 2

 India is the country in

-which Christ will probaly
+which Christ will probably

 teach.
 Jocks belief & that

-of his fellow theosophists
+of his fellow theos ophists

 is tt ti is their duty in